Share of EU born respondents with UK citizenship only

-#4 Updated by Olena Kaminska 5 months ago
+#4 Updated by Olena Kaminska about 1 year ago

 Apologies.
 I just realized that you very helpfully included your syntax.
 I just had a look at it and noticed that you are using longitudinal weights.
 I feel that cross-sectional weights may be more appropriate for you.
 Can you confirm that the only reason you use longitudinal weights is because you created citizenship variable using all the previous waves?
 If so, and you are not analysing people over time, you can use xw weights.
 This is because in order to be in your analysis people didn't have to participate in each wave 1-8, but had to have a value from at least one wave.
 If this is correct - try to use xw weights.